 the nursing process includes assessment, planning, implementation, and evaluation.
-The model emphasizes the importance of understanding the individual's unique needs and characteristics and creating a personalized plan of care to promote health and well-being.
+The model emphasizes the importance of understanding the individual's unique needs and characteristics and https://dokuwiki.3dd.de/ Printed on 2025/04/29 17:56 creating a personalized plan of care to promote health and well-being.